Dr. Tim Bajkiewicz

 Ph.D., University of North Carolina at Chapel Hill

-Dr. B has extensive experience in international teaching and lecturing.
+He has extensive experience in international teaching and lecturing.
+In spring 2014 he was invited to lecture at the Communication University of China’s New Media Institute about online and visual journalism to deans, professors and journalism professionals from across China.
 In summer 2010 Dr. Bajkiewicz was a Fulbright Senior Specialist at the University of Applied Sciences in St. Pölten, Austria through the Council for International Exchange of Scholars, Bureau of Educational and Cultural Affairs, U.S. Department of State.
 He taught undergraduate and graduate classes on multimedia journalism, media convergence and new media technologies and consulted university leadership and faculty on media curriculum development and convergence.
 (He was a guest lecturer in St. Pölten in summers 2008 and 2009.)
-In spring 2014 he was invited to lecture at the Communication University of China’s New Media Institute about online and visual journalism to deans, professors and professionals from across China.
 He's led five summer study abroad trips to Ireland.

-Dr. B is an active member in the Association for Education in Journalism and Mass Communication, "a nonprofit, educational association of journalism and mass communication educators, students and media professionals."
+He's an active member in the Association for Education in Journalism and Mass Communication.
 He served as head of the Electronic News division for 2013-2014 and the 2014 conference in Montréal, Canada after serving as the Vice-Chair and Programming Chair for the 2013 conference in Washington, D.C.
 From 2004-2012 he served as the division’s webmaster.
-In fall 2015 he completed training as a site team member for the Accrediting Council on Education in Journalism and Mass Communications.
+In fall 2015 he completed training as a site team member for the Accrediting Council on Education in Journalism and Mass Communications and has served on a site team.
 From 2005-2006 he served as the elected Professional Freedom and Responsibility Chair for the AEJMC Mass Communication and Society.
 He is also active in other professional service.
 He’s a newsroom trainer for the Society of Professional Journalists.
 In 2011-2012 he served as president of the Ph.D.
 Alumni Association for the School of Journalism and Mass Communication at the University of North Carolina at Chapel Hill after successive officer positions the previous two years.

-Dr. Bajkiewicz graduated from the Specs Howard School of Media Arts in Southfield, MI (outside of Detroit) in 1987.
+He graduated from the Specs Howard School of Media Arts in Southfield, Michigan (outside of Detroit) in 1987.
 He earned his B.A. in Anthropology in 1993 (with honors) and M.A. in Mass Communications (with distinction) in 1995 from the University of Florida.
-He was a Roy H. Park Fellow in the School of Media and Journalism (formerly the School of Journalism and Mass Communication) at the University of North Carolina at Chapel Hill, where he completed his Ph.D. in 2002.
+He was a Roy H. Park Fellow in the Hussman School of Journalism and Media (formerly the School of Journalism and Mass Communication) at the University of North Carolina at Chapel Hill, where he completed his Ph.D. in 2002.
 He was co-recipient of the "Outstanding Ph.D.
 Student" award in 2001.